 If you’re looking for some Halloween party appetizers that are not only spooky but also delicious, then you’re in the right place.
 Instead of carrying the theme through your entire menu, which could be daunting, stick to appetizers.
 Why?
 Because they are easy to put together and can carry a theme almost on their own.
+And of course, our hot chocolate bomb recipe is great for Halloween or any other occasion!

 It’s a good idea to make sure your serving dishes are also on theme, so I’ve gathered some suggestions for you.
 This platter will be extra spooky with its skull and bones theme.
 This set comes with three different shapes: ghost, pumpkin, and bat.
 If you’re looking for something a little more elegant, then this is definitely up your alley.
 Once you’ve got your platters ready, it’s time to break out the appetizers!